locationtech/geotrellis/docs/guide/spark.rst

 ``RDD[(ProjectedExtent, Tile)]`` and end with a stitched together GeoTiff.

-**Note**: Stitching together an RDD can produce a tile that is far bigger than the driver program's memory can handle.
+.. note:: Stitching together an RDD can produce a tile that is far
+          bigger than the driver program's memory can handle.
 You should only do this with small layers, or a filtered RDD.

 .. code:: scala